Socially Fair Reinforcement Learning

 \subsection{Related Work}

 Our work is related to several lines of research.

-\textbf{Fairness in Multi-Agent Systems}.
-Our work falls under the framework of fairness in multi-agent sequential decision-making~\cite{ZS14, JL19}.
-In a multi-agent MDP model, \citet{ZS14} propose to solve for a regularized maximin policy, where the regularizer offers a trade-off between utilitarian and max-min fair solution. \citet{JL19}, on the other hand, selects a policy in the pareto frontier.
-Recently, several papers have proposed to use generalized Gini welfare ($\GGW$)~\cite{SWZ20, ZGSW21} as a metric for selecting policies in multi-agent MDP.
+\textbf{Multi-Objective Sequential Decision-Making}.
+Our work falls under the framework of multi-objective reinforcement learning~\cite{RVWD13, NYY09}.
+There are two standard approaches in multi-objective RL.
+Singly-policy algorithms convert the multi-objective problem into a single-objective RL by techniques like scalarization~\cite{MS01, Lin05, VKMN13, ARLN+19}.
+On the other hand, multiple-policy algorithms try to approximate the pareto frontier by learning a set of policies~\cite{NT05,BN08, MARW16, YSN19}.
+Our approach falls under the first category.
+However, to the best of our knowledge, prior work in multi-objective RL generally didn't consider learning optimal policies for non-linear objectives with provable regret bounds.
+The only exception is \cite{Cheung19} who study RL with vectorial feedback in a \emph{non-episodic} setting.
+However, they consider a non-linear function of a particular form which cannot capture different fairness measures considered here.

 \textbf{Nash Welfare in Bandits}.
 Beyond learning in Markov decision processes, our paper is closely related to \citet{HMS21} who consider the objective of Nash social welfare in multi-armed bandit and achieve $\tilde{O}(\sqrt{T})$ regret.
 Note that, our regret upper bound also becomes $\tilde{O}(\sqrt{T})$ if horizon length $H=1$, and number of states $S=1$.
 Additionally, there is no need to generalize the classical axioms of \cite{KN79} in a setting with a single state. \citet{BKMS22} also consider regret with respect to the Nash social welfare objective.